The

 Lancaster turnpike.

-which is owned by Ezion Methodist church, is on the west side of Second Street,
+Zion cemetery, which is owned by Ezion Methodist church, is on the west side of

-between Union Street and Grant Avenue; between Union Street and Grant
+Second Street, between Union Street and Grant Avenue; between Union Street and

 feet east of third street.
 Besides those who complained of the odor, other